cmerot/capistrano-chocopoche/README.md

 - empty rails vars: `shared_children`
 - override the `deploy_to` var to:

   - `/home/#{user}/apps/#{application}.#{stage}`
   - or `/home/#{user}/apps/#{application}` if the multistage ext is not loaded.

   Therefore the multistage ext must be required before the railsless-deploy.

-- override symlinks related tasks to use relative paths: create_symlink, rollback:revision
+- override symlinks related tasks to use relative paths: `create_symlink`, `rollback:revision`

-The last one implements the atomic symlink as suggested in the [issue #346](https://github.com/capistrano/capistrano/issues/346).
+Also the last one implements the atomic symlink as suggested in [issue #346](https://github.com/capistrano/capistrano/issues/346).

 ## Files

-The `download` and `upload` tasks use a temporary directory as pivot, so you are able to sync stages together.
+The `download` and `upload` tasks use a temporary directory as pivot, so you are able to sync from a stage to another.

-The following scenario assumes that all commands are launch from the dev stage, and that you have 3 environements:
+The following scenario assumes that all commands are launched from the dev stage, that you have 3 environements and that `:files_directories` and `:files_symlinks` are set as in the example:

 - dev: may only contains the cap recipe
 - staging: a stage without files and symlinks